Three retirement options to consider aside from a 401(k)This content is categorized as:

-About 58 percent of Americans have access to a 401(k) or a similar employer-sponsored retirement plan.
+About 75 percent of Americans have access to a 401(k) or a similar employer-sponsored retirement plan.
 A 401(k) is an effective, convenient way to save for retirement.
-The money is automatically withheld from your paycheck using pre-tax dollars, and you can contribute up to a set limit each year — plus an additional “catch-up” amount if you’re age 50 or older.
+Money is automatically withheld from your paycheck using pre-tax dollars, and you can contribute up to a set limit each year — plus an additional “catch-up” amount if you’re age 50 or older.
 You’ll pay income taxes on contributions and earnings when you withdraw funds.
-If you access your funds before age 59½ you’ll also pay a 10 percent penalty tax.
-Also keep in mind, the money in your 401(k) is exposed to market volatility.
+If you access your money before age 59½ you’ll also pay a 10 percent penalty tax, and keep in mind, the money in your 401(k) is exposed to market volatility.

 But the 401(k) isn’t the only game in town.
-If you want to save more than the amount your employer will match, don’t have access to a 401(k), or want to ensure a guaranteed lifetime income, here are three options to consider:
+If you want to put aside more than the amount your employer will match, don’t have access to a 401(k), or want to ensure a guaranteed lifetime income, here are three other retirement savings options to consider:

 Roth IRAs have the same contribution limits as traditional IRAs.
 You can’t deduct Roth IRA contributions from your current taxes, but you can withdraw both contributions and investment earnings tax-free after age 59½ if the account is at least five years old.
 Unlike a traditional IRA or 401(k), there’s no penalty for withdrawing contributions before 59½, although there is a 10 percent penalty on early withdrawal of account earnings.
-Unlike a traditional IRA, you’re not required to withdraw funds by 70½ and you can even keep contributing to the account after that age.
-You can contribute to both a traditional IRA and a Roth IRA, but your total contribution can’t exceed the annual limits set by the IRS.
+With a Roth IRA, you’re not required to withdraw funds by 70½ and you can even keep contributing to the account after that age.
+You can save money in both a traditional IRA and a Roth IRA as long as the total amount you contribute doesn’t exceed the annual limits set by the IRS.

 One key thing 401(k)s and IRAs (excluding annuities) have in common is that when your money is gone, it’s gone.
 Annuities, on the other hand, provide insurance against the risk of outliving your money after you retire, and may also provide protection from loss due to market downturns.

-Life expectancy has been increasing, with the average 65-year-old expected to live to about age 84 for men, age 86 for women, and age 90 for at least one member of a married couple.
-And while most of us probably won’t live to be 100, about three percent of 65-year-old men and six percent of 65-year-old women can expect to see the century mark.
-Whether you live to be 80, 90 or even 100 and beyond, it’s important to consider an annuity that guarantees an income for life.
+Life expectancy has been increasing, with the average 65-year-old expected to live to about age 82 for men and age 85 for women.
+And while most of us probably won’t live to be 100, some men and women can expect to see the century mark.
+Whether you live to be 80, 90 or even 100 and beyond, it’s important to consider an annuity that provides a guaranteed lifetime income.

 Not sure which retirement planning options are right for you?
 Make an appointment with your financial professional to discuss your options for a retirement income strategy that fits your needs and goals.